shinseung428/simGAN_NYU_Hand/README.md

 'lambda=0.1' with 'optimizer=sgd'
 After 10k steps.
-*Background of the refined images are changed.
+Background of the refined images are darker.
-Some of the backgrounds were not properly removed while segmenting real hand dataset.
+Some of the backgrounds were not properly removed while segmenting real images.

 ![NYU_hand_ref_1](./results/refined_1.png)
 ![NYU_hand_ref_2](./results/refined_2.png)